Homemade Bruschetta

 • Stir together the diced tomatoes and basil.
 Mix in the balsamic vinegar until completely incorporated.
 Season with salt and pepper, to taste.
 Add the corn, if using.

 • Melt the butter in a skillet over medium heat.
-Add the chopped onion and garlic.
+Add the diced onion and minced garlic.
 Cook until fragrant, about 3-4 minutes.
-Stir the cooked onions and garlic into the tomatoes and balsamic mixture.
-Rest until cooled and ready to serve.
+Stir the cooked onions and garlic into the tomato and balsamic mixture.
+Let it rest until cooled and ready to serve.

 • Turn the broiler on high.
-Slice and toast the French bread or croustinis as desired.
-Place a slice of mozzarella onto the toasted bread and put back until the broiler for 2-5 minutes, until the mozzarella is puffy and beginning to brown.
+Slice and toast the French bread or crostinis as desired.
+Place a slice of mozzarella onto the toasted bread and put back under the broiler for 2-5 minutes, until the mozzarella is puffy and beginning to brown.

-• Spread the bruschetta on top of the warmed mozzarella.
-Serve warm or room temperature.
+• Spread the bruschetta mixture on top of the warmed mozzarella.
+Serve warm or at room temperature.
 Enjoy!

 Keyword herbs, tomato